Make sure you are eating right a horse shows.

 We’ve put together some ideas about what to pack in your cooler for a day at the show or on the trails to keep you on the Fit Rider track.

-The best breakfast is one that has a combination of protein, carbohydrates, and fats to jumpstart your day with energy and keep you satiated until lunchtime.
+Your horse show diet should start with breakfast and the best breakfast is one that has a combination of protein, carbohydrates, and fats to jumpstart your day with energy and keep you satiated until lunchtime.

 Livingston provides some easy breakfasts you can make ahead of time to eat at home or to take on the road with you: